MWatty/the-office-memory-game-pet-edition/README.md

 ### Features left to implement

+* Cookies Banner pop up - this should be added to ensure complaince with legislation relating to personal data and how that data is managed.

+* Levels - varying levels of difficulty would be addded to the game to enhance the user experience.

+* Leaderboard - a leaderbord would be added to enhance the competitiveness of the game and allow for a more enhanced interactive user experience.

 ## Technologies Used

 * [HTML5](https://www.graycelltech.com/why-use-html-5/) was used as this is the latest Hypertext Markup Language and this is the standard language for describing the contents and appearance of Web Pages.